flink-extended/ai-flow/docs/content/deployment/overview.md

 # Overview

-AIFlow is a platform that consists multiple components, AIFlow Server, Notification Server and Scheduler.
+AIFlow is a platform that consists of multiple components, AIFlow Server, Notification Server and Scheduler.
 The image below shows the components of an AIFlow deployment.

 AIFlow Server is the main component, which is responsible for submitting workflows to the scheduler, manage the life